wp-plugins/thumbrio/readme.txt

     * If you a thumbr.io's account you could use it.
     * If you are not a Thumbr.io's user a new account will be built.

+== Screenshots ==

+1. Link the plugin to a Thumbr.io's account.

+2. Set up the plugin.

+3. Select a custom subdomain.

+4. Synchronize the external storage.

 == Changelog ==

 = 2.1.3 =